Augmentum has developed a thorough diligence process that allows for project evaluation, impact measurement and risk reduction.

 Grant Negotiation and Agreement

 Once the diligence phase has been completed, the organization will begin the negotiation phase.
-This is where Augmentum and the NGO will negotiate the appropriate details for good disbursement practices and project monitoring.
+This is where Augmentum and the organisation will negotiate the appropriate details for good disbursement practices and project monitoring.
 These will instruct the portfolio management phase.

 We believe in being active donors.
 Thus we expect (but not limited to):